 It didn’t stop there, either.
 Many other payday lenders now claim association with the Oglala Sioux, including Bayside Cash, Boulevard Cash, Fast Money Store, and more.
 Allegedly, half of the funds from these loans now go to Raines, while the other half supports the tribe’s community, despite some of their leaders still claiming that they have nothing to do with the company.

-Final verdict: Should I take out a payday loan in Arizona?
+The bottom line: Should I take out a payday loan in Arizona?

 The Arizona payday loan laws are in place for good reason.
 In fact, they’re in place for several good reasons.
 Payday loans are: